neperfepx/neper/docs/_sources/tutorials/morpho_statistics.rst.txt

 where option :option:`-statcell` is used to output the cell equivalent diameters to file :file:`mytess.stcell`.

-The tessellation can be visualized by coloring the cells from their equivalent diameters using options :option:`-datacellcol` and :option:`datacellscale`:
+The tessellation can be visualized by coloring the cells from their equivalent diameters using options :option:`-datacellcol` and :option:`-datacellscale`:

 .. code-block:: console